solo-fsw/.github/profile/README.md

 ## Documentation

 Documentation on most projects by SOLO FSW can be found on [the solo research wiki](https://researchwiki.solo.universiteitleiden.nl/xwiki/bin/view/Main/).
-Additional explanation about GitHub usage can be found on [this organisation's GitHub pages](https://solo-fsw-projects.github.io/).
+Additional explanation about GitHub usage can be found on [solo-fsw-projects' GitHub pages](https://solo-fsw-projects.github.io/).